-Protects the policy holder from liabilities which may occur from the imposition of lawsuits or other similar claims.
-In general, it provides protection against third party claims, excluding damages caused intentionally or liabilities which are contractual in nature.
+Protects the policyholder from liabilities that may occur from the imposition of lawsuits or other similar claims.
+In general, it provides protection against third party claims, excluding damages caused intentionally or liabilities that are contractual in nature.

 Liability insurance that indemnifies the insured director or officer of a company or the company itself for losses or costs of legal defense suffered as a result of legal action brought against the parties for alleged wrongful acts.

-Liability insurance that protects professionals, consultants and companies engaged in providing professional advice as a service against the financial losses which may occur in the need to defend against negligence claims made by clients and resulting damages which may be awarded as a result of civil lawsuits.
+Liability insurance protects professionals, consultants, and companies engaged in providing professional advice as a service against the financial losses which may occur in the need to defend against negligence claims made by clients and resulting damages that may be awarded as a result of civil lawsuits.
 Specifically, the coverage protects against financial loss caused by errors or omissions in the service provided.

 Protects employees by providing wage replacement and medical benefits to employees injured in the course of employment.

 Business insurance that provides financial compensation to the business as protection against financial losses that may arise in the event of the death or extended incapacity of a critical member of the business.

 Based on the stage of the startup, some coverages may not be applicable or appropriate.
 The entrepreneur may choose other alternatives to address the risk involved, or not to address it at all.
 Ultimately, the investor will consider the entrepreneur’s approach and judge if they are properly mitigating startup risks.
-This assessment impacts their view of the entrepreneur’s judgement and approach to issues.
-These conclusions will likely impact the investors’ ultimate investment decision.
+This assessment impacts their view of the entrepreneur’s judgment and approach to issues.
+These conclusions will likely impact investors’ ultimate investment decision.